Butcher Block Countertops Pros and Cons

 If you’ve ever wanted to cook, then stared at the cluttered countertops and sighed and ordered in pizza, then you’re one of the many for whom kitchen counter space is at a premium.
 The lack of good working surfaces can make food preparation something to dread.
 An alternative to installing completely new cabinetry is to go for modular solutions.
 Wood-top butcher block countertops, butcher block kitchen islands, and butcher block cutting boards are the newest thing for beautiful and functional kitchen convenience.
 The butcher block countertops pros and cons are outlined here so you can see if these attractive additions can help you manage your kitchen space and activities.

 Health Pro: Wood

-Wood is a natural anti-bacterial material, and research is showing that for cutting boards, which get a lot of usage, it’s even safer than plastic or glass.
-If properly oiled and cared for, wood, although absorbant and organic, has many properties that repel or trap bacteria.
+Wood is a naturally anti-bacterial material, and research is showing that for cutting boards, which get a lot of usage, it’s even safer than plastic or glass.
+If properly oiled and cared for, wood, although absorbent and organic, has many properties that repel or trap bacteria.
 As a material for a countertop, wood is one of the safest options you have.

 Appearance and Materials: Pros and Cons

 Many butcher block kitchen islands are custom designed.
 This, again, can be a pro and a con.
 You must know the dimensions you need.
 You must also have a sense of your kitchen design.
 I can’t count the times I’ve gone out and bought something because it was gorgeous, then taken it home and realized it completely didn’t match my interior design theme.

 One butcher block countertop pro regarding appearance is that with natural wood, you’ll have a hard time picking something that isn’t beautiful–which implies a con–that you may end up with something that doesn’t match your other kitchen furnishings and features.